ProsperWorks/copper-sdk/docs/CONFIGURATION.md

 ```

 #### refreshOnContextUpdate
-By default, when switching to a new route in prosperworks app, we will send a event to your app.
+By default, when switching to a new route in copper app, we will send a event to your app.
 So you can do
 ```javascript
 sdk.on('contextUpdated', function () {
   // here's your code to handle it